codelv/atom-db/README.md

-Just define models using atom members, but subclass the SQLModel and atom-db will convert the builtin atom members of your model to sqlalchemy table columns and create an sqlalchemy.Table for your model.
+Just define models using atom members, but subclass the SQLModel and atom-db will convert the builtin atom members of your model to sqlalchemy table columns and create a `sqlalchemy.Table` for your model.

 ### Customizing table creation